A Hero Sits Next Door: Cultural references

 Dr. Seuss' children's story How the Grinch Stole Christmas! was referenced.

 The Super Friends make an appearance in the episode when Peter references a time when he played strip poker in the Hall of Justice.
 After Wonder Woman loses and takes off her clothes, Robin simply stares at Peter instead of a naked Wonder Woman.

 The episode also makes a historical reference when a boy is showing his friend a Pez dispenser that looks like John F. Kennedy's head.
 The dispenser is then destroyed by a policeman's bullet.
 The boy says, "Oh well, at least I still have my Bobby Kennedy Pez dispenser".
 This is a reference to the assassinations of both John and Robert Kennedy.
 In January 2012, MacFarlane told Entertainment Weekly that “There have been jokes that I would have rather we not have done.
 The JFK Pez Dispenser was something I would probably not do now.”
+The JFK and RFK assassination joke was cut in later reruns of the episode.